jbtompkins/xfem-demo/README.md

  - Phantom Node XFEM solution

 ## Running the Code
+Create a python file with the input variables to describe the desired problem options, then edit line 6 and line 8 in main.py to point to the directory of the input file (comment out the line if input is in the same directory as main.py) and the name of the input file (without .py) respectively.

-Simply execute the main.py script using the python excutable after editing the input variables to run a problem:
+Then simply execute the main.py script using the python excutable:

 python main.py